jacques/docs.npmjs.com/README.md

 The [content.json](/content.json) file is served publicly at `/content.json` with CORS support, allowing browsers on other domains to fetch all the npm documentation and accompanying metadata with a single HTTP call.

-The `content` property in each page object is Base64 encoded so it doesn't break JSON.

 ## Deployment